Sullivanstatistics/saved-old-course/chapter1.md

 ---
 title       : Data in R
-description : This section will be cover how to get started in R. attachments :
+description : In this Section we will begin to explore R and learn how it handles data.
+We will focus on major data types that we use frequently in statistics and the basics of how we use them.
+As we move forward these data types will be key to analyzing statistics.
+attachments :